Avoiding Trocar Injuries Associated with Laparoscopic Surgery

 Open laparoscopy avoids blind placement by incising the periumbilical fascia and peritoneum and advancing a blunt trocar directly into the peritoneal cavity.
 Intra-umbilical incision leverages the shortest access point to the peritoneal cavity where the parietal peritoneum and fascia are tethered.
 Although open technique reduces the risk of major vascular injury, small bowel injuries can occur especially in the setting of intra-peritoneal adhesions.

-In direct trocar insertion, the primary trocar is placed without prior insufflation and may avoid injuries associated with Veress needle placement, but not decrease overall risk of injury.
+In direct trocar insertion, the primary trocar is placed without prior insufflation and may avoid injuries associated with VN placement, but not decrease overall risk of injury.

+The literature suggests the highest likelihood of minor complications, repeated entry attempts, and failed entry with VN insertion.
+However, no entry approach is without risk of major injury and surgeon experience and preference should be considered.
 For insertion of secondary ports, transillumination can help to identify superficial vessels, but they are difficult to see in the obese patient.
 The inguinal ring can be identified by tracing the round ligament into the pelvic sidewall and the inferior epigastric arteries visualized arising from the inguinal ring and coursing lateral to the medial umbilical ligament.
 When laparoscopic landmarks are not visible, secondary trocars should be placed 5 cm superior to the midpubic symphysis and 8 cm lateral to the midline to avoid the epigastric vessels.
 This location is often directly over the external iliac vessels and can be further laterally situated in the obese patients or carbon dioxide inflated abdomen, so care should be taken to control the direction, depth, and speed during insertion.
-The trocar should be placed as close to possible to perpendicular to the abdominal wall and peritoneum.
+The trocar should be placed as close as possible to perpendicular to the abdominal wall and peritoneum.
 A more oblique insertion can make entry into the peritoneal cavity more difficult as the distance from insertion site to peritoneal cavity increases.
 Once the trocar sleeve is through the peritoneum, the sheath can be further advanced under direct observation, preventing injury to the underlying structures.

 Prior to incision of the skin and trocar insertion, injection of local anesthetic using a 1.5 inch needle along the projected trocar insertion allows identification of where the needle will enter the peritoneum and provides perioperative anesthesia.